miamtech/mealz-documentation/web_sdk_versioned_docs/version-10.0/customization/window-mealz.md

   :::
 - `defineRemoveProductsFromCart: (removeProductsFromCart: (products: ComparableProduct[]) => void) => void`: The callback parameter is called when Mealz's basket removes some products to update the user's cart accordingly
   :::note
-    `removeProductsFromCart`: a method that removes the products passed in parameter from the user's cart (the quantity attribute of each product is a negative number to indicate that it is the quantity to remove)
+    `removeProductsFromCart`: a method that removes the products passed in parameter from the user's cart.

+    From **SDK v10**, the products passed to this callback use **positive quantities** to indicate how many units should be removed from the cart.
   :::
 - `retailerBasketChanged: (comparableProducts: ComparableProduct[]) => void`: Call to notify Mealz that the user's cart has been updated
   :::note